Jean-Pierre Gury: Works

 The brevity of the compendium led inevitably to a lack of scientific solidarity.
 For the uses of his classes at Vals, Gury lithographed a more scientific manual which was never published.

 His mind was essentially practical, orderly and clear.
 His method was to proceed by question and answer, taking in the exposition of principles and their conclusions, and finally adding the discussion of more special points.
-He also knew how to blend happily in his lessons solidity and variety, a quality that gained for him the appointment to the chair of moral theology at the Roman College from Father General Roothaan.
+He also knew how to blend happily in his lessons solidity and variety, a quality that gained for him the appointment to the chair of moral theology at the Roman College from Jan Roothaan.
 Opportunity for actual contact with souls was afforded him by numerous confessions, which he heard during retreats and missions conducted by him in vacations.